What It Is

 We’re not a plush theater or a state-of-the-art facility.
 We’re not a club or a restaurant.
 Just good folks doing this one fine thing — the homegrown love child of Tiny Desk Concerts, Ted Talks, Science Friday, Midnight Special, and The Little Rascals.

 Stage 33 Live is driven by the best parts of post-industrial small-town rural New England come-together and can-do Yankee bootstrap ingenuity and hard work.
 We’re an independent, unaffiliated, unfunded, local nonprofit that relies on donations, underwriting, and sponsorships to exist and improve.
-Everyone involved is a volunteer: before, during, and after, offstage and onstage.
-We hope that will change, but for now our economy is part barter and mostly volunteer.
+Everyone involved is a volunteer; we hope that will change, but for now our economy is part barter and mostly volunteer.
+When we have ticketed events with bigger names and touring acts, 100% of the ticket price goes to the performers.
 In addition to the media production and distribution that we provide, participants are encouraged to use the documentation however they see fit to promote the thing that they do.